 Information regarding this policy, including but not limited to, the collection procedure(s) will be made available upon request.

 Substances Tested.
-Urine specimens of participating students may be tested for the following which include, but may not be limited to:
+Urine/Saliva specimens of participating students may be tested for the following which include, but may not be limited to:

-STUDENTS DE09.423
+STUDENTS CU09.423